Medical and Dental College Admission Test: Aggregate formula for merit

+This formula is designed to provide a balanced assessment, taking into account a candidate's performance in matriculation, intermediate studies, and the MDCAT examination.

+Aspiring candidates and stakeholders often use an MDCat aggregate calculator to easily determine their overall merit score.
+This tool simplifies the calculation process, enabling candidates to understand their standing in the admission process.

+It's important to note that the specific details of the formula may vary among institutions, and candidates are advised to check the official guidelines of the respective admission authorities for accurate and up-to-date information.

 Conducting body

-Pakistan Medical Commission, regulator of medical education in Pakistan, conducts the entrance exam.
+Pakistan Medical and Dental Council, regulator of medical education in Pakistan, conducts the entrance exam.

 Reliability

 The results of the NMDCAT 2020 were announced on December 16, 2020.
 The exam achieved a 0.96 on Cronbach's alpha and was determined to be extremely reliable and consistent with its structure and objectives.